 What About Punitive Damages?

 Punitive damages are unique to certain wrongful death claims.
-Punitive damages are the damages awarded in order to punish the wrongdoer.
+Punitive damages are awarded in order to punish the wrongdoer.
 This often deters the individual from repeat behavior and prevents other individuals from performing similar behaviors.
 If the defendant committed serious or malicious wrongdoing, the jury will most likely award punitive damages.
 However, some states do not consider punitive damages.
 Your attorney will be able to advise whether your state allows punitive damages or not.

 The at-fault party may be an individual; a business; or a federal, state, local government agency.
 If a party acted negligently, there is an option to sue.

-Q. What is the difference between wrongful death and homicide?
+What is the difference between wrongful death and homicide?

 These differ on a few factors.
 First, the standard of evidence.
 A wrongful death case is a civil case and a homicide is a criminal case.
 The standard of evidence is much lower in civil cases than criminal cases.
 Evidence in civil cases must show that your argument is more than likely true.
 Evidence in criminal cases must prove beyond reasonable doubt.
 This is because damages in criminal cases are much more severe.
 The defendant in a criminal case could face years of imprisonment, in addition to other fiscal penalties.